 6 – Try a New Wicking Material

-Finally, your choice of wick can have an impact on your throat hit, but the dominance of cotton over other wick materials means this is something many vapers don’t notice.
+Your choice of wick can have an impact on your throat hit, but the dominance of cotton over other wick materials means this is something many vapers don’t notice.

-Cotton is widely-used because it wicks excellently and offers a very clean flavour, but when it comes to throat hit it doesn’t have much to offer.
+Cotton is widely used because it wicks excellently and offers a very clean flavour, but when it comes to throat hit it doesn’t have much to offer.
 If you’re looking for a gentler throat hit, cotton is a great choice.

 For a harsher hit, if you have a rebuildable atomizer or a tank you can re-wick easily, hemp wicks can really beef up your throat hit.
 Many vapers find this unpleasantly harsh, but this is another thing to consider if the other choices you make about your setup don’t give you enough of a hit.

 For example, if you use VG-based e-liquid for the clouds and only low nicotine, but still want a throat hit, switching to a hemp wick could make all the difference.
-Silica also has a hit, but it’s a little sharp and uncomfortable, and flavour is generally worse from silica wicks.
+Silica also has a hit, but it’s a little sharp and uncomfortable, and the flavour is generally worse from silica wicks.

 7. Use Nicotine Salts for a Softer Throat Hit